 CASHNet — Paying Your Tuition Bill

 You will use your NetID and password to access CASHNet.
 Other users/payers, such as parents, must be invited to receive your e-bill via CASHNet.
-Fall tuition is due August 7.
+Spring tuition is due January 7.

 The Office of the Bursar oversees the activities involved in billing and collecting tuition, fees, and other charges incurred by students, as well as student loans.

 Tuition & Payment